Anadea/anadea_blog/content/posts/what-is-code-audit/index.md

       suggestions on how to fix these issues and steps you can take to address them.
   - question: Why should I go for code audit from a third party?
-    answer: A third-party code audit offers a powerful way to gain a deeper understanding of your code's strengths and weaknesses.
-This independent perspective can be crucial for making informed decisions about your software's security, performance, and overall success.
+    answer: Cooperation with an external source code auditor ensures a powerful way to gain a deeper understanding of your code’s strengths and weaknesses.
+      This independent third party code review can be crucial for making informed decisions about your software’s security, performance, and overall success.
-  - question: What is the process of code audit?
-    answer: "Typically, the procedure for a code audit is the following: Preparation and planning; Analysing the code; Documentation review; Reporting findings; Review meeting; Implementing changes; Follow-up audit."
+  - question: How to audit code in a CI/CD pipeline without slowing down delivery?
+    answer: You need to integrate automated tools like SAST and dependency scanners early in the pipeline and run them only on changed code.
+It will also be helpful to combine lightweight checks during commits with deeper scans post-merge.
+This way, you will avoid slowing delivery while maintaining audit coverage.
+Apart from this, use code-based policies to automate governance and reduce manual review steps.
   - question: What tools are used in code audit?
     answer: At Anadea, we use a variety of tools to conduct audits.
 Namely, these are static code analysis tools, dynamic analysis tools, dependency check